MattiaFerrarini/Nand2Tetris/README.md

 # Nand2Tetris
-First six projects of "From Nand to Tetris: Building a Modern Computer From First Principles"
+First six projects of _From Nand to Tetris: Building a Modern Computer From First Principles_ (https://www.nand2tetris.org/).